 Goals of this Guide, and How to Use It

-Each Action Guide will address a different practice target and provide parole Board members the opportunity to consider each of the targets—explained in the Toolkit—in more depth.1 It is strongly recommended that parole Boards use the Toolkit as a first step before using this Action Guide—or any of the Guides in the series.
-The Toolkit reviews all of the practice targets, their basis in the research, and engages the user – through a series of questions – in a process of considering broadly how they see their own Board's current practices in each area.
+Each Action Guide addresses a different practice target and provides parole board members the opportunity to consider each of the targets—explained in the Toolkit—in more depth.1 It is strongly recommended that parole boards use the Toolkit as a first step before using this Action Guide—or any of the Guides in the series.
+The Toolkit reviews all of the practice targets, their basis in the research, and engages the user – through a series of questions – in a process of considering broadly how they see their current practices in each area.
 The Action Guides then support a Board in moving toward significant practice improvements in each area.

-Specifically, this Action Guide on Setting Parole Conditions to Achieve Public Safety is intended to assist parole Board chairs, members, and staff to:
+This Action Guide on Use of Valid Actuarial Assessments of Risk and Needs is intended to assist parole board chairs, members, and staff to:

 - Use the information and insights gained as a result of using the NPRC Self- Assessment Toolkit for Paroling Authorities;

-- Consider how condition-setting practices can be part of a strategy for enhancing public safety and the wise use of resources;
+- Consider how use of validated risk and needs assessment tools can be part of a strategy for enhancing public safety and the effective and efficient use of resources;

-- Develop a common understanding of the Board's current policies and practices with respect to condition setting;
+- Develop a common understanding of the board's current policies and practices on risk and need assessment information;

-- Review and analyze the evidence and "best practices" with respect to setting conditions and identify the gaps and challenges they want to address; and
+- Review and analyze the evidence and "best practices" on risk and needs assessment, identify the gaps and challenges they want to address; and

 This guide is presented in sections to facilitate its use: